rOpenGov/dkstat/README.md

     ##  $ TID   : POSIXct, format: "2008-01-01" "2008-04-01" ...
     ##  $ value : int  5177301 5180007 5185500 5190271 5191263 5192575 5198180 5202378 5204798 5205473 ...

 I can also build a query beforehand and then use the query in the query parameter.
+This might be a good way to split your script up into smaller pieces and make it more structured.

+You might have noticed that I use the \* as a value in the TID variable.
+You can use the star as a alternative to writing all the text values for the variable.

 ``` r
 my_query <- list(OMRÅDE = c("Hele landet", "København", "Frederiksberg", "Odense"),